rfuzzo/MorrowindPlusPlus/wabbajack/minimal_modding_mwse.md

 # MWSE Minimal Modding Wabbajack Modlist

-This modlist is designed to provide a minimal setup for modding Morrowind using MWSE (Morrowind Script Extender).
+This modlist provides a minimal setup for modding Morrowind using MWSE.

-## Getting Started

 To use this modlist, follow these steps:

 1. Download Wabbajack
-2. Point to the .wab file
+2. Point to the .wabbajack file
-3. Done
+3. Choose an install location

 ## Contents